The Outbreak of Thermal Pollution

 Furthermore, these industrial facilities also use water to cool machinery and discharge it at high temperatures.

 Pumping water from large natural bodies of water, such as lakes, oceans, or rivers, for industrial—related operations is dangerous.
-After water is used for certain industrial purposes, it is discharged into the ocean at high temperatures.
+After being used for certain industrial purposes, water is discharged into the ocean at high temperatures.

 As a result, it adversely affects the aquatic ecosystem and marine environments.
 In a specific instance, once cooling is complete, marine animals, such as fish and larvae, become trapped in intake screens and die.
-Moreover, aquatic habitats are experiencing negative changes due to constant discharge and exposure to heated and polluted wastewater. -
+Moreover, aquatic habitats are undergoing adverse changes due to the continuous discharge of heated, polluted wastewater. -

 Desalination Plants